- Body purple or bluish in coloration

 - Red rhinophores (front antennae with scent and/or taste receptors used to sense their food)

-- Orange cerata (dorsal outgrowths that contain part of their digestive tract)
+- Bright orange cerata (outgrowths on their backs that contain part of their digestive tract)

 - About 2.75 inches in length

 - British Columbia, Canada to the Galapagos Islands

 - Found from the intertidal (area of shoreline covered at high tide and uncovered at low tide) to depths of 130 feet

 - Like many other sea slugs, the Spanish Shawl is a hermaphrodite (each animal has both male and female sex organs)